ReviewMyContract.aiReview My Contract

 *What it looks like:* "All costs of arbitration, including the arbitrator's hourly fees and all administrative fees, shall be borne by the party initiating the arbitration."

 *Why it's dangerous:* This provision transforms the arbitration clause into a practical immunity provision: no one will initiate a claim they cannot afford to process.
-A freelancer with a $15,000 unpaid invoice faces $10,000-$25,000 in JAMS fees under this provision — the economics make the claim irrational.
-Courts have occasionally invalidated this provision under the "prohibitive fees" doctrine, but doing so requires litigation, a lawyer, and the invocation of unconscionability doctrine.
+A freelancer with a $15,000 unpaid invoice faces $10,000–$25,000 in JAMS fees under this provision — the economics make the claim irrational.
+Courts have occasionally invalidated this provision under the Green Tree "prohibitive fees" doctrine, but doing so requires litigation, a lawyer, and the invocation of unconscionability doctrine.

 Red Flag 3: Extremely Short Claim Filing Periods.